EYO-07/QtRogueLike/README.md

 4. SPACE : Rest
 5. G : Get items on the floor
 6. J, I : Open User Interfaces.
 J is for Journal, you can press N to take a quick note and a register your position.
+7. F5, F6 : Save the game in slots 1 and 2 respectively
+8. F7, F8 : Load the game in slots 1 and 2 respectively
+9. F9 : New Game

 This game was designed to be difficult and with no leveling system, the items, strategies and the skills will help defeat powerful foes.
 Choose your opponent carefully.